Rockledge Drive Residential Historic District: what's listed and why it survived

 The district has a number of non-contributing buildings: post-1942 construction, heavily modified earlier buildings, and infill houses on lots that were vacant in the period of significance.
 The NRHP nomination identifies each.
 Most non-contributing structures are concentrated on the inland side of the Drive; the river side is more consistently historic.

-The nomination was prepared by Daniel Pennington of the Historic Preservation Section, Florida Division of Historical Resources, with assistance from local Rockledge volunteers.
-The period of significance is 1885 to 1942, chosen to bracket the city’s founding-era development and the pre-World War II growth.
-The form runs roughly 80 pages, including the building inventory, a historical narrative, and the boundary justification.
-It’s available online through the National Park Service’s NPS Gallery.
+The nomination was prepared through the Historic Preservation Section of the Florida Division of Historical Resources, with assistance from local Rockledge volunteers, and submitted as part of the Rockledge Multiple Property Submission (MPS).
+The period of significance is 1875 to 1949, in three formal subperiods chosen to bracket the city’s founding-era settlement, the Gilded Age and pre-boom development, and the 1925 boom and aftermath.
+The areas of significance are Exploration/Settlement and Architecture.
+The architectural-style fields cite Colonial Revival and Queen Anne as predominant.
+The full nomination form includes the building inventory, a historical narrative, and the boundary justification.
+It’s available online through the National Park Service’s NPS Gallery at the asset detail page for reference 92001045.

 What the listing does and doesn’t do